Rules of Thumb for sizing a Domestic Hot Water Heater

 What Percentage (100%, Less or More) of my Annual DHW demand shall my Solar Water heater cover?

-The histogram at the right shows a typical three persons home domestic hot water demand (in orange) and Solar Water Heater energy output (in blue).
-Heat is generated by evacuated tube solar collectors.
+The solar simulation summary report, at the right, shows a typical three persons home domestic hot water demand and Solar Water Heater energy output with both Vacuum Tubes or Hybrid PVT Panels.

 As you can see Solar Water Heater can't deliver 100% of your DHW in winter, when designed for 100% of summer demand due to more sunny hours in summer season.